Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization

 \section{Abstract}

-Metal halide perovskite semiconductors have garnered attention for their exceptional optical and electronic properties, making them promising for optoelectronic applications.
-Among these, all-inorganic halide perovskites such as CsPbBr$_3$ are particularly attractive due to their superior thermal and chemical stability.
-However, achieving high-quality CsPbBr$_3$ thin films through solution-based methods remains challenging because of the precursor's low solubility, with most approaches relying on additive or solvent engineering that are often complex and difficult to reproduce.
-High-pressure recrystallization has recently emerged as a viable method for improving film quality, but comprehensive studies on the effects of pressure on film properties are limited.
-In this work, we conducted a detailed investigation into the morphological, structural, and optical properties of CsPbBr$_3$ thin films, comparing non-recrystallized films to those fabricated using high-pressure recrystallization but without any additive or solvent engineering.
-Optimized recrystallization at 300 bar yields smooth, pinhole-free, single-phase 3D perovskite layers with sub-nanometer roughness.
-Film thickness is precisely controlled by adjusting the precursor concentration, and high-pressure recrystallization increases both grain size and crystallite size.
-Optical analysis reveals that the recrystallized films exhibit amplified spontaneous emission with a lower excitation threshold, and more photo-stability.
-Furthermore, temperature-dependent X-ray diffraction reveals the orthorhombic-to-tetragonal-to-cubic phase transition in the recrystallized films, consistent with reports on single crystals in the literature.
-Our study provides valuable insights into the effects of high-pressure recrystallization on CsPbBr$_3$ thin films, highlighting a reproducible and scalable solution-based approach for achieving high-quality films in optoelectronic devices.
+Metal halide perovskites are promising materials for optoelectronic applications owing to their outstanding optical and electronic properties.
+Among them, all-inorganic perovskites such as CsPbBr$_3$ offer superior thermal and chemical stability.
+However, obtaining high-quality CsPbBr$_3$ thin films via solution processing remains challenging due to the low solubility of the precursor, and current additive or solvent engineering strategies are often complex and poorly reproducible.
+High-pressure recrystallization has recently emerged as a promising route to improve film quality, yet its impact on film properties remains insufficiently explored.
+Here, we systematically investigate the morphological, structural, and optical properties of CsPbBr$_3$ thin films prepared by high-pressure recrystallization, in comparison with standard non-recrystallized films.
+Optimized recrystallization at 300 bar produces smooth, pinhole-free, single-phase 3D perovskite layers with sub-nanometer roughness, while the film thickness is precisely tunable via precursor concentration.
+The process enhances both grain and crystallite sizes, leading to amplified spontaneous emission with a reduced excitation threshold and improved photostability.
+Temperature-dependent X-ray diffraction further reveals the orthorhombic--tetragonal--cubic phase transition, consistent with single-crystal behavior.
+This study provides fundamental insights into pressure-driven recrystallization and establishes a reproducible, scalable approach for fabricating high-quality CsPbBr$_3$ films for optoelectronic devices.